 To get a good setup, use the same git attributes

 to process any file.
-In my repository, the C# code was indented with 4 spaces while the XML files where
+In my repository, the C# code was indented with 4 spaces, while the XML files

-indented with 2 spaces.
-If you want everything to be tabs, but you want to keep consistent indentation,
+were indented with 2 spaces.
+If you want everything to be tabs, but you want to keep consistent

 .git/config, one for each file type: